jakekara/ct-election-runner/README.md

 **Note about code quality:** This is not code I used as a data journalist.
 I rewrote it to make it more presentable.
-It doesn't have proper test coverage or documentation.
+It doesn't have proper test coverage or documentation, or even error handling for that matter.
 I had hoped to do more with it, but I don't know when I will be able to revisit it and I wanted to make it available before the general election.